Channel Coding at Low Capacity

 \subsection{How Much Repetition is Needed?}

-As mentioned above, repetition is a simple way to design practical low-rate codes that exploit the power of state-of-the-art designs.
+As mentioned earlier, repetition is a straightforward way to design practical low-rate codes while utilizing the power of state-of-the-art code designs.
 Let $r$ be a divisor of $n$, where $n$ denotes the length of the code.
-Repetition coding consists in designing first a smaller outer code of length $n/r$ and repeat each of its code bits $r$ times (i.e., the inner code is repetition).
-The length of the final code is $n/r\cdot r = n$.
+Repetition coding consists of designing first a smaller outer code of length $n/r$ and then repeating each of the coded bits $r$ times (i.e., the inner code is a repetition code of rate $1/r$).
+The length of the overall code is then $n/r\cdot r = n$.
 This is equivalent to transmitting the outer code over the \emph{$r$-repetition channel}, $W^r$, which takes a bit as the input and outputs an $r$-tuple which is the result of passing $r$ copies of the input bit independently through the original channel $W$.
 E.g., if $W$ is BEC($\epsilon$) then its corresponding $r$-repetition channel is $W^r = \text{BEC}(\epsilon^r)$.